phillipdavidstearns/7s7z1s2z/README.md

 ### Startup

-1. Complete the [Hardware Setup](#hardware-setup) portion of this guide.
-1. Plug the installation to power it on.
-1. Wait for it to boot.
+1. Obtain the sculpture address of the Operator's control panel from IT.
-1. Connect to the same network the installation is connected to.
+1. Navigate to the website using Chrome of Firefox.
-1. In a web browser (will not work on mobile), navigate to: `https://7s7z1s2z.local`
-1. Log in using supplied credentials.
-1. Click `ON` in the "Pump:" section.
+1. Log in with the Operator's Credentials
-1. Load the installation with liquid soap.
+1. Go through the soap changing ritual
+1. Use remote to turn on Pump
-1. Click `RESUME` or `OPEN` in the "Go To:" section.
+1. Click `START`
-1. Click `logout`
+1. Logout

 ### Shutdown

-1. Connect to the same network the installation is connected to.
-1. In a web browser (will not work on mobile), navigate to: `https://7s7z1s2z.local`
-1. Log in using supplied credentials.
-1. Click `CLOSE & HOLD` in the "Go To:" section
+1. Log in with the Operator's Credentials
-1. Drain the liquid soap from the installation.
-1. Click `OFF` in the "Pump:" section
+1. Click `STOP` at any point and wait for the sculpture to close
+1. Use the remote to stop the pump.
+1. Pump soap from dish.
+1. Pump water into dish.
+1. Use the remote to start the pump.
+1. Run to flush soap
+1. Use the remote to stop the pump.
-1. Click `logout`
+1. Logout

 <span id="hardware-overview"></span>
 ## Hardware Overview [(top)](#top)